wil-gerard/openloop-coding-challenge/README.md

 # OpenLoop Coding Challenge

 This project was completed for the software engineer application process at [OpenLoop Health](https://openloophealth.com/).
 The challenge was to build a form with validation that adds information to a list and allows the user to remove the information.
+Thank you for the opportunity, OpenLoop!

 The developer:
 * [William Gerard](https://github.com/wil-gerard)